Eurovision: Who are the five hot favourites?

 The song has been particularly well received on social media, where fans express their support using the mango emoji.

-Given Spain’s poor placing in last year’s competition -- coming in second last place -- fans are pinning their hopes on Chanel’s entry to turn things around.
+Given Spain’s poor placing in last year’s competition -- coming in third last place -- fans are pinning their hopes on Chanel’s entry to turn things around.

 Who will you be voting for?